Intuit Wallet Mobile App

-Several years before Apple Pay launched, Intuit's Design Innovation Group hired me as a consultant to research & develop mobile wallet design concepts.
+Before Apple Pay & Android Pay launched, Intuit's Design Innovation Group hired me as a UX consultant to research & design mobile wallet design concepts.
 The primary goal of my work was to help the larger company visualize mobile wallet possibilities and for Intuit to then dedicate a team to build a full fledged product.

-• Wallet vs. Phone.
+- Wallet vs. Phone.
 Wallets end up in drop-zone at home but phone is constant companion.

-• Paper receipt woes.
+- Paper receipt woes.
 Receipts, reconciliation and returns are always a hassle.

 Concept Explorations & User Testing

 Our early wallet concepts focused on providing value add by offering payment recommendations but the ideas missed the mark.
 During our user research many issues arose around privacy, flexibility, and personalization.
 (Note: At the start of the project we were originally going to focus on iOS, hence the sketches below.
 Partway through the project Google released a new phone with NFS capabilities which led us to shift focus to Android.)

 Final Wallet Organization Concept